Blanchet, O'Toole urge caution on COVID-19

 "We all have to be very cautious," he said.
 "We're in a second wave in Ontario and Quebec, in particular.
 So we must stay cautious.
 I've been working with public health about coming back.
 I'm excited, I feel good."

-Ontario alone is reporting 625 new cases of COVID-19 and four new deaths today, with new modelling predicting that the province could see 1,000 new cases each day by the first half of October.
+Ontario alone reported 625 new cases of COVID-19 and four new deaths Wednesday, with new modelling predicting that the province could see 1,000 new cases each day by the first half of October.

+O'Toole rose in the House of Commons to applause as he put his first question to Prime Minister Justin Trudeau as Opposition leader.

+"Seeing him in good health, seeing the leader of the Bloc Québécois back in the House as well, is a good thing," Trudeau said.

 This report by The Canadian Press was first published Sept.
 30, 2020.